Meal Prep for Beginners: A Simple Week-by-Week Plan

 Cooked chicken3-4 days2-3 months

-Cooked rice4-5 days6 months
+Cooked rice or quinoa4-5 days6 months

 Roasted vegetables3-4 days1-2 months